 This week, Sue Riddlestone appeared on the BBC’s Costing the Earth to discuss housebuilding in the UK.
 Here, she shares more about how we can create zero-carbon homes that are great places to live – as well as her call for action to the UK government

-BedZED - the UK's first large-scale eco-village
+BedZED - the UK's first major zero-carbon community

 BedZED was initiated by Bioregional and developed by Peabody Trust in partnership with Bioregional and ZEDfactory architects.
 Completed in 2002, the UK’s first large-scale, mixed-use sustainable community comprises 100 homes, office space, a college and community facilities.
 It is also where our main office is.